-Updated 'Partin Tables' tool now available to predict prostate cancer spreadJanuary 4th, 2013 in Cancer
+Updated 'Partin Tables' tool now available to predict prostate cancer spreadJanuary 4, 2013 by Ellen Beth Levitt in Medicine & Health / Cancer

 Prostate cancer experts at Johns Hopkins have developed an updated version of the Partin Tables, a tool to help men diagnosed with prostate cancer and their doctors to better assess their chance of a surgical cure.
 The updated tool, based on a study of more than 5,600 men treated at The Johns Hopkins Hospital from 2006 to 2011, is published in the Jan.
 3 issue of the British Journal of Urology International.